Help us improve these guidelines by emailing your feedback to firstname.lastname@example.org.

 Please ask the Digital Content Team about adding non-standard media to a page.

-This section includes: acronyms, addresses, ampersands, capitalisation, dates and times, hyphens, italics, money and fees, numbers and ages, percentages, quotations, semi-colons, singular and plural, units of measurement, web terms
+This section includes: abbreviations, acronyms, addresses, capitalisation, dates and times, hyphens, italics, money and fees, numbers and ages, quotations, semi-colons, singular and plural, symbols, units of measurement, web terms

-- You could then refer to 'ACS' for the rest of the page
+For example: start by writing ‘Multi-Agency Safeguarding Hub (MASH)'.
+You could then refer to 'MASH' for the rest of the page.

 When writing addresses use the format:Suffolk County Council,